 Tessa:

 My colleagues gave me such a warm welcome when I started working here.
-They immediately made me feel likBirthday at the officee I was part of the group.
+They immediately made me feel like I was part of the group.
 They stop by every now and then, and give me very useful tips on reading for example.
 Whenever I feel overwhelmed by my research, one of my colleagues will always notice and help me to put things into perspective.
 And, last but not least, both at the ICLON and TU Delft (I am a shared PhD) my colleagues surprised me for my birthday by decorating my room and chair

 Saskia: